mrmeloman/Pigpen/README.md

 After that, proceed using it just as any other app.

 ### How do I close it?
 Press "Q" on the keyboard.
+If it doesn't respond, click within the app space and try again.

 ## How to access the solution data?
 The app saves all recordings in the *.csv file.
 Column separator is ",", line separator is <LF>.